 There was a bench here under one of the trees.
 I gratefully sat for a little while, giving my ankle a rest.

-Return to Rano Kau
+Returning to Rano Kau

 It was still windy up there, just like the first time.
 I could definitely see why some researchers believe that, once Easter Island lost its forest cover, the strong winds that were now unimpeded had stripped away the topsoil, making it harder for the forest to return.
 After all, it is something that happens even for rainforests, what more a compact island like this.